🚀 New Release: Introducing AI Agent for Ecommerce: Sell more. Support faster. Grow smarter.

 • Always start the research with a clearly defined objective as it will help you gather the kind of data and customer information necessary for creating profiles.

-• Choose a research method that best fits your objective as there are different ways to research such as surveys, focus groups, interviews, etc.
+• Choose a research method that best fits your objective, as there are different ways to research such as surveys, focus groups, interviews, etc.

 4. Review Your Customer Journey Map